UBC-MDS/strapR/README.md

     interval and other statistics relevant to the distribution and its creation are returned in a dictionary.

--   histogram_ci_plot: Plots a bootstrapped sampling distribution with its confidence interval and observed mean.
+-   plot_ci: Plots a bootstrapped sampling distribution with its confidence interval and observed mean.

 -   summary_tables: Generates a table that contains a given sampling